 While navigating the home buying process, there are numerous expressions and nuances that you’ll encounter.
-One of these that you’re sure to come across is the term “as-is.”
+One of these you’re sure to come across is the term “as-is.”
 This wording is a listing description that means the buyer must be willing to accept the property in its current condition.
-Buying an as-is home means that you’ll be forgoing any opportunity to request repairs from the seller.
+Buying an as-is home means you’ll be forgoing any opportunity to request repairs from the seller.

 Buying a Home “As-Is”Buying a Home “As-Is”